BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finally was able to convert coordinate in float numbers.
 The problem was with the  ```regex=False ``` in  ```replace()``` function.
 Then I converted the coordinates in Point of geopandas and plotted all coordinates on Asia-Europe map.

 **Thoughts:** It was a great pleasure after days of trying to finally did what I was expecting!

+### Day 16: March 22, 2020

+**Today's Progress**: Today I converted all coordinates in ```shapely.Point``` objects and plotted them on an Asia-Europe map.
+Also I calculate an arbitrary distance from a point to each of coordinates.

+**Thoughts:** Days of work have finally got me to a satisfying result.
+Now it's time to further analyse the dataset and try to find any patterns in human mighrations.